XcooBee/xcoobee-php-sdk/README.md

 options:
 ```
-messageid       => required: the message id for the file to be deleted
+messageid       => required: the message id for the file to be deleted.
+The message id is a string composed of [filename].[trans_id]

 ```